owncloud/docs/docs/build-the-docs.md

 ./docsearch docker:run <path_to_config>
 ```

-This command runs Algolia’s scrapes the documentation and builds a new search index based on the information found; a search index designed and optimized *specifically* for documentation sites.
+This command runs Algolia’s docsearch scraper, which scrapes the documentation and builds a new search index based on the information found; a search index designed and optimized *specifically* for documentation sites.

 #### Note